Teaching

 Symposia and Community Events

 More details Robert and I are co-organizers of BART, a one-day symposium for AI in Radiotherapy.
 We have three keynote speakers across radiation oncology, medical physics and engineering/AI.
-More to be updated here soon.
+100 registrants attended from 5 countries, with 11 posters and three flash talks.
+We are applying for funding to run this again next year.

 More details Yannick and I are co-organizers of BIAS, a one-day symposium for Interpretable AI, hosted at the Cupola room at the Uni Bern main building.
 We have an attendance of 140 researchers (70 online) and posters from 5 countries.